Latest Developments

 A solemn gathering took place at 7 p.m. last night at the Summerland site on the Isle of Man to honor the victims of the devastating fire that occurred 51 years ago.
 The event was marked by speeches and remembrances from campaigners and members of the community.

 Isle of Man campaigner Tina Brennan opened the proceedings, followed by a heartfelt address from Ian Brandwood, Chair of the Justice For Summerland Campaign.
-Brandwood emphasized the campaign's primary objective: to overturn the death by misadventure verdict linked to the fire.
+Brandwood emphasised the campaign's primary objective: to overturn the death by misadventure verdict linked to the fire.
 He also highlighted the serious errors that contributed to the tragedy, which remains a painful memory for the island.

 May 23, 2024